Hooks

 ---|---|---|---|

-name | str | None | The name of the channel to subscribe to.
-If you define a group_name , you can keep name undefined to auto-generate a unique name. | None |
+channel | str | None | The name of the channel this hook will send/receive messages on.
+If group is defined and channel is None , ReactPy will automatically generate a unique channel name. | None |

-group_name | str | None | If configured, any messages sent within this hook will be broadcasted to all channels in this group. | None |
+group | str | None | If configured, the channel is added to a group and any messages sent by AsyncMessageSender is broadcasted to all channels within the group . | None |

-receiver | AsyncMessageReceiver | None | An async function that receives a message: dict from a channel.
-If more than one receiver waits on the same channel name, a random receiver will get the result. | None |
+receiver | AsyncMessageReceiver | None | An async function that receives a message: dict from a channel. | None |

-layer | str | The channel layer to use.
+layer | str | The Django Channels layer to use.
 This layer must be defined in settings.py:CHANNEL_LAYERS . | 'default' |

 Returns